DSNeville/Practicum/README.md

 I begin with a few plots, but quickly realize that the scale of some of these measures is vastly different.
 I scale some down by factors of ten to thousands, just to see their relative movement over time.

 This can be viewed in the  "Load+All+Data" notebook.
+In a section a little further along when we are looking for relationships in the data, I decided to add lagged values into the actual data set.

 From this point, I need to teach myself how to use the capabilities of Python to evaluate data.
 I start by going through the rythms of a time series analysis.
 I used a walk through, upating outdated functions from Analytics Vidhya.